Zhiqing-Xu/Interacted_Compound_Protein_Dataset/README.md

 - Based on the query results, get a dictionary of `compound names` -> `ligand ID` (currently ~22,000 records)
     - Only (~35%) of the compounds in the reaction strings are covered.
 - Get a list of unidentified compound names from the reaction strings (which covers all compounds we are interested)
+- Update: Now, we got a dictionary of `compound names` -> `ligand ID` (currently ~110,000 records)
+    - 95% of the compounds in the reaction strings are covered.

 ## Z04_Data_BRENDA_LigandID_Compound.py
-- Obtain a dataset with help of all previous steps.
+- Obtain a dataset with pairs of interacted protein and reaction.

 ## Z05_.py (In Progress)